 SDK for Python Reference Guide

 You can use the SDK for Python on the server side to facilitate the process of generating or establishing client identity using UID2, retrieving advertising tokens for bidstream use, and automatically refreshing UID2 tokens.
-If you have the applicable permissions, you can also encrypt and decrypt for sharing, map DII to raw UID2s, and monitor rotated salt buckets.
+If you have the applicable permissions, you can also encrypt and decrypt for sharing and map DII to raw UID2s.

 Functionality